![]() |

 I will include yet another option for the more adventurous wishing to get off the beaten path.
 You will not find this in the guide books but it's possible to traverse from Arctic Valley to Hiland Road.
 Just be aware there is no established trail and be prepared to bushwack.
 For this route, climb to the saddle, head north (left) and sidehill under and around Gordon Lyon.
 Continue hiking north maintaining the same elevation (when possible) until you get to the tree/brush-line beyond Highland Mountain.
 To descend to Hiland Road, you will need to follow sketchy game trails since there is no established trail.
 We did this in May, and although we knew a route, we still had some serious bushwacking.
 It's about 6.5 miles depending on where you come out on Hiland Road with an approximate 3000 foot descent.
 (Note: I would not recommend this route unless you are adept at orienteering and bushwacking.)

 Although most hikers will prefer to climb Rendezvous Peak, Mt.
 Gordon Lyon and Highland Mt. during the summer months (depending on weather and snowpack) they can also make an excellent spring hikes.
 (See photo above taken from the saddle.)
-Depending on winter snowfall, the southeast face of Mount Gordon Lyon can have a very good snowpack and you may see some skiers taking advantage of this in the spring.
 Later in the summer, Arctic Valley is prime berry-picking territory.

 Quick Facts about Mt.
 Gordon Lyon and Rendezvous Peak hikes*